frank-lang/frank/README.md

 ```

 The above command builds the project locally (`./.stack-work/...`) and then
-installs it to the local bin path (executing `stack path --local-bin-path`
+installs the executable `frank` to the local bin path (executing `stack path
-will display the path).
+--local-bin-path` will display the path).